ducky64/lacc23-embedded/lab2_1.md

 ### Activity 2.4: OLED Display

+_Let us know when you get to this part, and we'll give you an OLED display and right-angle USB connector._

-### Activity 2.5: Putting it all together: Ring Light Sensor with Numeric Dispaly
+### Activity 2.5: Putting it all together: Ring Light Sensor with Numeric Display